IBM/power-up/docs/Multi-Tenant.rst

 As an example, the figure above shows a basic cluster with four nodes.
 To configure these into two groups of two nodes, create a config file for each group.
-Edit the deployer section of the config file and under the client subsection, specify a unique container_ipaddr, bridge_ipaddr and vlan for the ipmi and pxe networks for each group of nodes.
+Edit the deployer section of each config file and under the client subsection, specify a unique container_ipaddr, bridge_ipaddr and vlan for the ipmi and pxe networks for each group of nodes.